selfinterest/make-kate-money/README.md

 1. Create a new Supabase project
 2. Run the SQL schema in `schema.sql` in your SQL editor
-3. Note your project URL and service role key
+3. Note your project URL and API key from Settings → API

 ### 4. Environment Variables